 The results of the above described protocols can be seen in the many photos, (more than 190 photo examples), of our adult Highlands & young Highland calves.
 Please go to our Home Page and see the Photo Gallery.
 Next, click on our Highlands for Sale page to see examples of our young Calves.

-Before our calves go to their new homes, we wean them from their mums at 6 months.
+Before our calves go to their new homes, (nearing their 6th month), we wean them from their Mums.
 At this time the calves are eating dry matter (hay), drinking plenty of fresh water on their own and have learned to take treats from us.
-They no longer need their mums to sustain their development.
+They no longer need their Mums to sustain their development.
 We take over from here.
 It is important to us to make sure all our Highland calves that are going to their new homes as breeding/show stock/pets are socialized and halter trained.
-Usually by the time the calves (kids) come in for weaning they are already pretty social.
-The time spent with mum teaches them how to forage, how to interact with people, and just how to be a cow overall.
-Our cattle have a very low stress environment so this makes our jobs much easier.
-We then halter train each and every one of our calves.
+In general by the time the calves (kids) come in for weaning they are already pretty social.
+The time spent with mum teaches them how to forage, how to interact with people, and just how to be a cow/bull overall.
+Our Scottish Highland cattle have a very low stress environment so this makes our jobs much easier.
+We have already hugged & petted & brushed the little ones when we were out in the pastures with them & their moms.
+It is mostly during the period post weaning that we halter train each and every one of our calves.
 This is a several week process but a fun one.
 By preparing the calves for their new homes, their new owners can handle them easily.
-It's a fun and fulfilling process to make new friends with the little ones.
+It's mostly a super fun and very fulfilling process to make new friends with the little ones.

 · Member: American Highland Cattle Association